About me

 Carol Martinez

-I am from Bucaramanga, Colombia, Mother of three lovely kids, and a ** volleyball and Cycling** fan.
+I am from Bucaramanga, Colombia, Mother of three, and a Volleyball and Cycling fan.

 Curriculum